thrblock/aria/README.md

 It's also contain spring support so it can be easily used in a spring application.

 ### The project aim
-The aim of aria is provide a light-weight and reliable solution for game dev.
+The aim of aria is provide a light-weight and reliable solution for sound play in game dev.
  * Music for common background music.
  * Sound for sound effect.
  * Based on the SPI decoder,the system can support wav\mp3\ogg now,and you can include many other format like FLAV easily.